 Mountain Gate Teahouse and Art Gallery

 We are overjoyed to share the Way of Tea through Mountain Gate Teahouse and Art Gallery in the cloud-hidden mountains of Telluride, Colorado.
-We opened on July 1st, 2020.
-Living Tea will offer daily tea ceremonies, classes and workshops to explore every facet of tea from the linear, biological, and practical aspects to the artistic, meditative and ceremonial.
-At Mountain Gate, guest "tea folk" will be sharing their knowledge and experience, and we intend to host longer immersive retreats in Telluride in the coming years.
-We will also be integrating aspects of Chinese medicine and herbalism, Taoist philosophy and outdoor tea ceremonies during the warmer months.
+Living Tea offers tea ceremonies, classes, and workshops to explore every facet of tea from the linear, biological, and practical aspects to the artistic, meditative, and ceremonial.
+At Mountain Gate, guest "tea folk" share their knowledge and experience, from classes and ceremonies to immersive retreats in Telluride.
+We integrate aspects of Chinese medicine, herbalism, and Taoist philosophy in our tea ceremonies and classes.
 We wish to share a foundational understanding of what it means to relate to tea as a Way, offering various brewing methodologies and tea traditions as we have learned them through our lineage.

 Just as tea has emerged in many forms through myriad facets of human life, so too has it attracted a diverse cast of characters whose love of the leaf borders on obsession.
 In the words of one such character -- art curator and surreptitiously famous author of the classic Book of Tea, Okakura Kakuzo -- “tea began as a medicine and grew into a beverage.”
 This mysterious leaf has travelled a long and vast road through history; a path filled with adventure, intrigue, thievery, warfare, social revolution, caravans and cavalcades, currency and embargoes, fortunes gained and lost, friends and enemies, artistic expression, philosophical explorations, and at its misty-peaked heights, spiritual enlightenment.